ivanovic96/git-papers/journal.md

-# My super amazing title
+# Why we love Good Boy Charlie

-Authored by: Vika
+Authored by: Vika & Ed

 Introduction: This is my introduction to my amazing paper.